Just moved to the United Kingdom? Get connected with your new friends and colleagues with this guide to getting a mobile phone and SIM card in the UK.

 Should your phone not be able to connect to the UK network, you can purchase a pre-paid mobile on arrival.
 Basic models are generally fairly cheap and can usually be picked up easily at international airports and stations.
 Alternatively, you can pick up a world phone in your own country before traveling.

 Roaming charges within the EU were abolished in 2017.
 Although the UK technically left the EU in January 2020, these charges will continue to be waived during the transition period.
 However, this period is scheduled to finish at the end of 2020, at which point roaming charges may be applied to EU visitors in the UK.
 Check if your operator before travel to avoid any unexpected costs.

 If you’re moving to the UK – or planning a longer-term stay – you may want to buy a local SIM card or even a brand-new phone.
 There are plenty of UK operators to choose from.
 Many offer a range of deals depending on usage and budget.
 Some, including Sky and Virgin, also offer discounts should you choose to take out another service, such as home internet or TV.

 There are a whole host of mobile operators in the UK, which makes competition fierce.
 Fortunately, this also means that mobile package deals typically offer good value for money, particularly if you pair it with home broadband.
 As such, it pays to shop around and compare your options.

 Mobile operators in the UK include:

-BT (formerly British Telecom) is the largest mobile operator in the UK.
-It owns both BT Mobile and EE and accounted for 28% of the mobile phone market back in 2018.
+Former state-owned telecoms provider BT (previously British Telecom) is currently the largest mobile operator in the UK.
+It owns both the smaller BT Mobile service as well as EE and accounted for 28% of the mobile phone market back in 2018.
 O2 is the second-biggest provider with a 26% share, followed by Vodafone (21%) and Three (12%).

 Comparing UK mobile phone operators